 Kim II-Sung was born in 1912 and attended a military school.
-However, he felt that the training was outdated and instead chose to attend the Yuwen Middle school.
-He was interested in the communist ideologies and was even arrested at the age of 17 for his subversive activities cutting short his academic life.
-He joined an anti-Japanese guerrilla group and was one of the first guerrilla leaders to capture a Japanese territory.
+He was interested in communist ideologies and joined an anti-Japanese guerrilla group.
 At the age of 24, he was appointed to the post of the commander of the 6th Division and had hundreds of men under his control.
-The Japanese put him on their wanted list, and he escaped into the Soviet Union.
-He was made a major in the Red Army during the World War II.
+Japan put him on their wanted list, and he escaped into the Soviet Union.
+He was made a major in the Red Army during World War II.
 The Soviet Union appointed him as the chair of the Communist party in the northern branch, and this is where his political life began.
 After the Korea war, he made himself the leader of North Korea.
-He held the premier of the country until 1972 where he became the president after the promulgation of the new constitution.
+He was the premier of the country until 1972 where he became the president after the promulgation of the new constitution.

 Kang Song-san was born in 1931 in North Hamgyong and died in 2007.
-He holds two bachelor's degrees from different universities.
-He has one from Kin-II Sing Sung University and the other from Moscow state University in the Soviet Union.
-He got into politics in 1955 when he became an instructor in the central committee of Workers Party of Korea (WPK).
+He held two bachelor's degrees from different universities.
+He has one from Kin-II Sing Sung University and the other from Moscow State University in the Soviet Union.
+He got into politics in 1955 when he became an instructor in the central committee of the Workers Party of Korea (WPK).
 He was appointed the prime minister of the country in 1984.
-He has held other positions in the country.
-These have included being a member of the Politburo, a chairman of the people’s presidential council, and being on the people’s committee of the party central committee.
-In 1982, he received the prestigious Kim-Il Sung Order award.

 Pak Pong-Ju started his working career in the private sector as a manager in a food factory at the age of 22.
-He later joined politics in 1980 when he became an alternative member of the Korean workers party.
-His first term in the office of the prime minister came 2003 and was removed from office in 2007.
-It is believed that this was as a result of using Chinese development models as opposed to homegrown ideas.
-He was appointed for the second time as the premier in 2013.
+He later joined politics in 1980 when he became an alternate member of the Korean worker's party.
+His first term in the office of the prime minister came 2003 and lasted until 2007.

-Choe Yong is a qualified electrical engineer who was educated at the University of Moscow.
+Choe Yong is an electrical engineer who studied at the University of Moscow.
 He joined the army in 1950 and at one time served as an instructor.
 Choe ascended to the position of the prime minister in 2010.
 He came into power at a time when the country was experiencing an acute currency failure and economic drop.
 During his reign, he was instrumental in bringing the country back to its feet.
 He was replaced in 2013 by Pak Pong-Ju.
 This act was an attempt by the assembly to grow the economy as well as the military simultaneously.

 Functions of the North Korean Prime Minister